SahilKumarGeoscience/sahilkumargeoscience.github.io/README.md

 </p>

 <p align="center">
-  <em>Based on my M.Sc. thesis on numerical landscape evolution modelling of the Swabian Alb.</em>
+  <em>Presented at the EGU General Assembly 2026 in Vienna.
+Based on my M.Sc. thesis on numerical landscape evolution modelling of the Swabian Alb.</em>
 </p>

 <p align="center">